Agricultural Services Division

 Production of high quality agricultural planting material for sale to the farming community and the general public thereby contributing to improved food security

 The key responsibilities of the Agricultural Services Division are as follows:

 - To produce high quality agricultural planting material for sale to the farming community and the general public thereby contributing to improved food security.

 - To expand and conserve germplasm collections of strategic crops of agricultural importance in live genebanks and /or cold storage, so as to ensure sustainability of the Agriculture Sector, for the benefit of both the present and future generations.

-The Agricultural Services Division (ASD) is pleased to advise that our Sales Offices will be opened from Wednesday 23rd June 2021, with the implementation of an Appointment and a Pre-Order System for our customers.
+The Agricultural Services Division (ASD) is pleased to offer an Appointment and a Pre-Order System for our customers.
 For further information please click on the following link: https://agriculture.gov.tt/media-releases/re-opening-of-sales-offices-appointment-and-pre-order-system-only/

 There are four (4) stations under the purview of the Agricultural Services Division: